 Even though you’ve taken care to properly seed and establish your new forage stand, weather does not always co-operate.
 Not to worry, BrettYoung will guarantee your forage seed investment on qualifying premium products.

 In the unfortunate event of establishment failure, the replacement seed cost is borne by BrettYoung.
-Percent coverage depends on when you enrol in the program, place your seed order and if a cover crop is used.
+Percent coverage depends on when you enrol in the program, place your seed order and if a companion crop is used.

 Program Eligibility Criteria